-Here are some typical questions I have heard:
+Here are some typical questions we have heard:

 How much does the inspection cost?